post-office-recruitment/.github/README.md

-# homepage
-Post Office Recruitment 2025 - Apply Offline for 340 Postal Assistant and Sorting Assistant Posts @ indiapost.gov.in
+# Welcome to Post Office Recruitment 🚀

+This is the official repository for sharing updates, news, and tools related to post office recruitment in India.

+## 📌 Sections

+- Latest Notifications
+- How to Apply
+- Study Materials
+- FAQs